-Rest assured that all of Travel Menorca’s villas are diligently cleaned between guest arrivals to ensure optimum safety for our guests.
+Rest assured that all of Travel Menorca’s villas and apartments are diligently cleaned between guest arrivals to ensure optimum safety for our guests.